paxunix/jeepscore/README.md

 I got tired of keeping track of everyone's guesses and the count of how many Wranglers we've seen.
 So I made the computer do it for me.

-Go here: [](https://paxunix.github.io/jeepscore/jeepscore.html) to see your gameboard.
+You can view your [gameboard here](https://paxunix.github.io/jeepscore/jeepscore.html).

 The Rules